© Crown copyright 2021

 - students and staff should avoid sharing equipment if possible

-- if equipment has to be shared, you should ensure there is increased handwashing before and after handling equipment
+- if the equipment has to be shared, you should ensure there is increased handwashing before and after handling equipment

 - ensuring regular and meticulous cleaning of all equipment, including shared instruments, desks, sound and lighting equipment, mics and battery packs